-It’s only one of several such races in which mushers, or dogsled drivers, compete for thousands of dollars and other prizes.
+Imagine running four marathons in a single day—and throw in biting winds, treacherous terrain, and freezing temperatures.
+Then do it all over again every day for up to seven more days.
+That’s exactly what the dogs used in the annual Iditarod Trail Sled Dog Race are forced to do.
+It’s only one of several such races in which “mushers,” or dogsled drivers, compete for money and other prizes.
 The dogs, who are viewed as little more than snowmobiles with fur, are lucky if they finish the race alive and without serious injuries.

 The Most Notorious of Races